Irreversibility and randomness: Irreversibility in the Ehrenfest model

 Since $m$ is arbitrary,\footnote{Since the finite subset $S\subset\N$ for which $\om\in W_N(m)$ iff $N\in S$ depends on $m$, let us be careful: the implication \er{endim} is $\forall_m\exists_{S\subset\N_f}\forall_{N\notin S} \forall_{t\in\T} |f_N(t,\om)-f(t)|\leq 1/m$, where $\T$ is finite.
 For all $m$ and $t$ this gives $\lim\sup_{N\raw\infty} f_N(t,\om)\leq f(t)+1/m$ and $\lim\inf_{N\raw\infty} f_N(t,\om)\geq f(t)-1/m$, so that $\lim_{N\raw\infty} f_N(t,\om)= f(t)$ for all $t\in\T$, which is \er{main}. } this then implies \er{main}. \QED

 What are the implications for time reversal?
-Recall that our goal is to show that some (algorithmic) microscopic randomness assumption (which incorporates the initial conditions) lies behind irreversible macroscopic evolution equations, like the \BE.
-Hence it would be natural that such an assumption is also the source of irreversibility.
-In particular, the appropriate concept of $\mathbb{P}$-randomness of (microscopic) paths should not be invariant under time reversal, and indeed, whereas the set of $\mathbb{P}$-random paths has probability one, the time reversals of these paths should have very low (or even zero) probability, as they are never observed.
-In our modified Ehrenfest model, this indeed follows from the contrapositive of the implication \er{endim} on which our proof was based.
-Writing $\T = \{0,1,2,\ldots,\tau\}$, the time reversal $\om^R$ of a path $\om \in \Om$ is \beq \om^R(t) = \om(\tau - t), \eeq cf.\ \er{3.15} with $T = \mathrm{id}$.
-Since $f_N(t,\om^R) = f_N(\tau - t, \om)$, if $\om$ is $\mathbb{P}$-random, then
+It would be natural to expect that $\mathbb{P}$-random\-ness of (microscopic) paths should not be invariant under time reversal, even in such a way that whereas the set of $\mathbb{P}$-random paths has probability one, the set of time-reversed $\mathbb{P}$-random paths should have probability zero, which suggests why they are never observed.
+This indeed holds in our modified Ehrenfest model, but for the trivial reason that $\mathbb{P}$-randomness enforces the initial macroscopic condition $\alpha$.
+Writing $\T = \{0,1,2,\ldots,\tau\}$, the time reversal $\om^R$ of a path $\om \in \Om$ is \beq \om^R(t) = \om(\tau - t), \eeq cf.\ \er{3.15} with $T = \mathrm{id}$, and satisfies $f_N(t,\om^R) = f_N(\tau - t, \om)$.
+If $\om$ is $\mathbb{P}$-random, then

-by Theorem \ref{t3.1}, with $f(t)$ a solution of the toy Boltzmann equation \er{tBE}.
-If $\om^R$ were $\mathbb{P}$-random too, then $f(\tau - t)$ would have to satisfy \er{tBE}, which it clearly does not (unless already $f(0) = 1/2$).
-Hence $\om^R$ is not $\mathbb{P}$-random.
-Moreover, taking also the proof into account yields some $\varep>0$ and a subsequence $(N_k)$ such that $\om^R\in W_{N_k}(\varep)$ for all $k$, so that \er{3.39} implies in addition that such time-reversed paths are exponentially unlikely in $N$ as $N\raw\infty$.
+by Theorem \ref{t3.1}, with $f(t)$ the solution of the toy Boltzmann equation \er{tBE} with initial condition $f(0) = \alpha$.
+It follows that $\omega^R$ cannot be $\mathbb{P}$-random, since it has the wrong initial value $\lim_{N\to\infty} f_N(0, \omega^R) = f(\tau)$ (unless $\alpha = 1/2$, in which case $f$ is constant).
+Denoting the dependence of $\mathbb{P}$ on the initial macroscopic condition $\alpha$ explicitly, we can make the following less trivial assertion: if $\omega$ is $\mathbb{P}_{\alpha}$-random, then its time reversal $\omega^R$ is not $\mathbb{P}_{f(\tau)}$-random.
+With respect to this latter probability measure, the time-reversed macroscopic evolution \er{reversed} has the correct initial condition, but it does not satisfy \er{tBE} and hence $\omega^R$ cannot be $\mathbb{P}_{f(\tau)}$-random by Theorem \ref{t3.1}.
+Moreover, using \er{3.39} with $f(\tau)$ instead of $\alpha$ as initial condition, there is some $\varep > 0$ such that $\om^R\in W_N(\varep)$ for all sufficiently large $N$, so that such time-reversed paths, like any deviation from the expected macroscopic behaviour, are exponentially unlikely in $N$ as $N\raw\infty$.

+To some extent this mirrors the role of typicality in our discussion of the irreversibility of the \BE\ after \er{MCH}, especially as given in the quote by Spohn.\footnote{See also Theorem 5.1 in Hiura \& Sasa (1991), which is a similar result for the Kac ring model.} In particular, in both cases the lack of time-reversal invariance of $\mathbb{P}$ is, crucially, \emph{relative to the (i.i.d.) initial conditions.}